jlpteaching/comparch/syllabus.md

 ### Regrade Requests

 Regrade requests must be made within one week of the return of the assignment or test.
-Regrade requests should be made in office hours or by appointment.
+Regrade requests can be made through Gradescope.
+*Please be sure to read the rubric and the comments on your assignment before submitting a regrade request.*
+**Do not make regrade requests that simply ask for more points.
+Regrades will only be accepted in the case of a grading error.**

 ### Accommodations

 The exam schedule is available on the [main page]({{'/' | relative_url}}).
-Per official UC Davis policy, if you have an accommodation request from the [Student Disability Center](https://sdc.ucdavis.edu/), or have any conflicts with exam times for religious observances, you must notify me **by the fourth class, January 18, 2023**.
+Per official UC Davis policy, if you have an accommodation request from the [Student Disability Center](https://sdc.ucdavis.edu/), or have any conflicts with exam times for religious observances, you must notify me **by the fourth class, January 17, 2023**.
 If you do not notify me by this time, I cannot guarantee I will be able to make the accommodation.

 For **each** test, quiz, etc. you must reach out to me *one week in advance* to schedule specific accommodations for that test, quiz, etc.